Find the perfect treat! Take quiz

 Bacon And Cheese Dog Treat Recipe - Bully Sticks Central

-• 2 cups whole wheat flour (you can use another type if your dog is sensitive to wheat)
+• 2 cups whole wheat flour (swap in oat or another flour if your dog is sensitive to wheat)

 • 1 tablespoon baking powder